TheNoyesLab/ASM-Microbe-2022/README.md

 $ pwd
 ```

-To change directories we will use the `cd` command and we will give it the `relative path` to your `Desktop` directory.
+To change directories we will use the `cd` command and we will give it again the `aboslute path` with the env variable `$HOME` to your `Desktop` directory.
 ```bash
 $ cd $HOME/Desktop/
 ```